classyllama/Wiz/README.md

+# <em>IMPORTANT NOTICE</em>
+<strong>Wiz is no longer maintained and may or may not work with current versions of Magento.
+There are also no plans on porting it to work with Magento 2.
+It is reccomended that you use [n98-magerun](http://magerun.net/installation/) as an alternative.</strong>

 # Wiz

 Wiz is a CLI interface for Magento.
 It aims to provide useful functionality for developers and administrators in a powerful and scriptable CLI format.